 - A. The applicant has made a written request pursuant to Clause 4.6 of the Marrickville Local Environmental Plan 2011 to vary Clause 4.4 Floor space ratio of the Marrickville Local Environmental Plan 2011.
-After considering the request, and assuming the concurrence of the Secretary has been given, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
-The proposed development will be in the public interest because the exceedance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA201900427 for to carry out alterations and additions to existing dwelling.
-Construction of a first floor attached secondary dwelling at 353 Marrickville Road Marrickville NSW 2204 subject to the conditions listed in Attachment A below.
+After considering the request, and assuming the concurrence of the Secretary, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
+The proposed development will be in the public interest because the exceedance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Review No. REV/2020/0022 for S8.2 Review of a development application to carry out alterations and additions to the existing dwelling and construct a first floor attached secondary dwelling at 353 Marrickville Road MARRICKVILLE NSW 2204 subject to the conditions listed in Attachment A below.